ilham999-byte/PFM-EduQuiz/README.md

   - Spring Boot
   - MySQL

--Backend Project Structure
+#### Backend Project Structure

--The backend code follows a modular and organized structure, leveraging the power of Spring Boot for building a robust and scalable application.
+The backend code follows a modular and organized structure, leveraging the power of Spring Boot for building a robust and scalable application.

 1. com.project.eduquiz.EduquizApplication
 Main Application Class: Application.java serves as the entry point for the Spring Boot application.
 It includes the main method to start the application.